 Congressional Briefings Discuss Threats to Mental Health Medication Access

 A recently proposed rule from the Centers for Medicare and Medicaid Services (CMS), if enacted, would threaten Medicare Part D participants’ access to critical prescription drugs including those often needed by individuals living with mental illness.
-The Partnership for Part D Access, of which the National Council for Behavioral Health is a founding member, hosted two briefings Wednesday on Capitol Hill to educate Congress on the negative impacts of this proposed rule and to ask them to urge CMS to reconsider its proposal.
+The Partnership for Part D Access, of which the National Council for Mental Wellbeing is a founding member, hosted two briefings Wednesday on Capitol Hill to educate Congress on the negative impacts of this proposed rule and to ask them to urge CMS to reconsider its proposal.

 Under current law, Medicare Part D plans are required to provide access to all or substantially all medications within the “six protected classes,” including critical prescription drugs that support patients with mental health conditions, epilepsy, Parkinson’s disease, lupus, HIV/AIDS, cancer, and organ transplants.
 The proposed rule would allow Part D insurers to require patients who have been stabilized on a medication regimen for years to try different, cheaper medications or receive prior authorization when they enroll in or switch between Part D plans, resulting in potentially catastrophic consequences.